GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Experimental Setup

 \subsection{Models}

 On the closed-source models, we include leading models such as gpt-5-mini~\citep{gpt5}, o4-mini~\citep{o3} and GPT-4o~\citep{Gpt4o}, Gemini-2.0-Flash and Gemini-2.5-Flash~\citep{Gemini2.5flash}, Claude 3.7 Sonnet~\citep{Claude3.7} and Claude Sonnet 4 20250514~\citep{claude4}.
 These models represent the forefront of multimodal reasoning among closed-source models, although their internal architectures remain undisclosed.
 On the open-source models, we consider several publicly available high-performance models, including the Qwen2 VL~\citep{Qwen2vl} and Qwen2.5 VL series~\citep{Qwen2.5vl}, InternVL 3 families~\citep{InternVL3}, LLaMA-3.2-11B-Vision-Instruct~\citep{llama3.2} and Llama-4-Scout-17B-16E-Instruct~\citep{llama4}.
-These models encompass a range of design paradigms, parameter scales, and instruction tuning strategies, providing a robust comparative foundation for evaluating multimodal reasoning capabilities.
+In addition, we include representative methods following the code-driven visual construction paradigm, namely V-Thinker~\citep{v-thinker} and CodePlot-CoT~\citep{CodePlot-CoT}, which generate executable code to construct or modify diagrams as part of the reasoning process.
+These approaches provide an important comparison point for evaluating different strategies of integrating visual construction into multimodal reasoning.
+Together, these models encompass a range of design paradigms, parameter scales, and instruction tuning strategies, forming a comprehensive and robust foundation for evaluating auxiliary-line reasoning in multimodal settings.
 Note that models such as Gemini-2.5 Pro~\citep{Gemini2.5pro} and OpenAI o3~\citep{o3} are excluded from our study due to limited accessibility and high inference costs.